 When seeking out an enterprise software application to serve as the foundation for running your business, there is no such thing as a stupid question.
-Finding the right software, and the right provider for your cloud ERP systems is imperative, especially for government contractors.
+Finding the right cloud ERP solution with a vendor you can trust is imperative, especially for government contractors.

 Government contractors cover a wide range of industry expertise.
-However, all government contractors have two things in common, a high level of oversight and security concerns.
+However, most government contractors have two things in common: a high level of regulatory oversight, and critical data security concerns.
 As you begin searching for the best provider with the solution that meets your business’ requirements, your questions and their answers will lead you to the right choice.

 Here are 5 key areas to evaluate during the software selection process:

 1 – Security and Risk – Defense contractors routinely process, store and transmit sensitive federal information to assist federal agencies in carrying out their core missions and business operations.
-Cyber attacks are on the rise, and the federal government wants to be sure that any classified and/or unclassified data is secure.
+Cyber attacks are on the rise, and the federal government wants to be sure that any classified and/or controlled unclassified information (CUI) is secure.
 The latest DCAA requirement NIST SP 800-171 is in full force and effect, and it’s important that the vendor you work with understands this and is prepared as well.
 Will users be able to access only approved areas and functionality within the software?
-Does the software help us meet our compliance requirements?
 Is an audit trail of user activity created?
-What security protocols are in place to protect data?
-Is data backup frequent and easily accomplished?
+What security protocols are in place to protect data in the cloud?
+Is your data able to be backed up on a regular basis, in a secure location, and without hassle?
 All questions to look into when evaluating solutions.

 3 – Compliance – Meeting federal government compliance regulations as defined in the Defense Contract Audit Agency’s CAS (Cost Accounting Standards) and FAR (Federal Acquisition Regulation is critical in order to pass DCAA audits and win contracts with the government.
 Does the software have the capabilities required to properly segregate direct and indirect costs?
 Does it perform cost collection by pool and calculation and allocation of indirect costs by provisional, target, and/or actual burden rates?
 Does it allow for the identification of unallowable costs?
 Does the timesheet system allow employees to charge time against approved projects on a daily basis?
 The software package alone cannot guarantee compliance, but it’s important to make sure that it will facilitate the requirements of a DCAA audit.